 Little Italy has already seen new developments in housing.
 It and it’s neighboring Little Bohemia have a lot more improvements planned in the coming years.
 A new grocery coop is planned along 10th street.
 Keep your eye open to catch the quick new developments in this area.
 If you haven’t been to Little Italy, give it a try this weekend.

-Discover Little Italy history by joining the Nebraska Tour Company walking tour>
+Discover Omaha history by joining the Nebraska Tour Company walking tour>

 Check out the Nebraska Tour Company Free Guide to the Best Pizza in Omaha>